-Even in this relatively straightforward and linear recounting, we note the slippage that is typical of this canto, as Dante inaugurates the technique of coupling the adversative “ma” with the time-blurring adverb “già” that will be reprised to such effect in the poem’s conclusion.
+Even in this relatively straightforward and linear recounting, we note the slippage that is typical of this canto, as Dante inaugurates the technique of coupling the adversative “ma” (but) with the time-blurring adverb “già” (already) that will be reprised to such effect in the poem’s conclusion.
 Thus, in verses 50-51, Bernard signals to the pilgrim to look up, “ma io era / già per me stesso tal qual ei volea” (but I, already was doing what he wanted me to do).
-We now move into the present tense, as the poet takes the stage, telling us that thenceforward his vision was greater than his speech can express, since his memory yields before such a going beyond, before “tanto oltraggio” (57).
+We now move into the present tense, as the poet takes the stage, telling us that thenceforward his vision was greater than his speech can express, since his memory yields before such a going-beyond, before such transgression: “tanto oltraggio” (57).
 In three beautiful and quintessentially affective similes, the poet figures both his gain and his loss:

 - he is as one who sees in dream, but who after his vision retains only the imprinted sentiment, the “passione impressa” (59);

 - in the same way that his vision ceases, leaving behind a distilled sweetness in his heart, so does snow melt under the sun,